-\subsection{Robustness Evaluation}
+\subsubsection{\textbf{Robustness Evaluation}}

 In this section, we evaluate models in the presence of outliers and partial visibility.
-The success registration criteria is defined as a rotation error under $2^{\circ}$ and translation error under 0.01.
-For outliers scenario, noises are sampled from Gaussian distribution and are added to each point of source and target point cloud.
+The success registration criteria are defined by a rotation error under $2^{\circ}$ and a translation error under 0.01.
+For the outliers scenario, noises are sampled from Gaussian distribution and are added to each point of source and target point cloud.
 Specifically, all the models are trained on clean data without adding noise augmentation.
-Though FGR and RANSAC methods are comparatively with our method on clean data, they are sensitive to noisy data, as shown in Fig. \ref{fig10} (a).
+Though FGR and RANSAC methods are comparative with our method with noise-free data, they are sensitive to noisy data, as shown in Fig. \ref{fig10} (a).
 Adding noise to the source and target point cloud breaks the exact point-point correspondences.
 Therefore, the correspondence-based DCP shows limited performance.
-In contrast, the learning-based registration approaches without correspondences, such as FMR-Net, PointNetLK, and the proposed method, are more robust to noises.
+In contrast, the learning-based registration approaches without correspondences, such as FMR-Net, PointNetLK, and the proposed method, are more robust to noise.

-We also conduct experiments on partially visible data, as the acquired point clouds from the real world are often partially due to occlusions.
-To simulate this condition, we generate partial source and target point clouds independently from random camera poses following the settings in \cite{aoki2019pointnetlk}.
-Note that all methods are trained on noise-free and fully visible data from the first 20 categories in ModelNet40.
-Fig. \ref{fig10} (b) demonstrates that the proposed unsupervised model outperforms all the others against partial visibility because of utilizing global and local descriptors.
-Therefore, it is promising to extend our model to real-world scenarios.
+We also conduct experiments on partially visible data, as the acquired point clouds from intelligent vehicles are often partially due to occlusions.
+We generate partial source and target point clouds to simulate this condition independently from random camera poses following settings in \cite{aoki2019pointnetlk}.
+Note that all methods are trained on noise-free and fully-visible data from the first 20 categories in ModelNet40.
+Fig. \ref{fig10} (b) demonstrates that the proposed unsupervised model outperforms all the others against partial visibility because of utilizing both global and local descriptors.
+Therefore, it is promising to extend the proposed method to real-world intelligent transportation systems.